-CASP research is organised into projects, typically of 24-month duration, with a focus on basin-specific, regional, or generic scientific problems.
-These research projects are designed in collaboration with industry subscribers and scientific collaborators so that they have the maximum possible scientific and commercial impact.
+CASP research is organised into projects, typically of 24-month duration, with a focus on basin-specific, regional or generic scientific problems.
+We design these research projects in collaboration with industry subscribers and scientific partners so that they have the maximum possible scientific and commercial impact.

 Research results are issued to subscribers via confidential reports that typically include the integration of field data with a broad range of sample analyses, literature syntheses, regional tectonostratigraphic compilations, palaeogeographic maps, and integrated biostratigraphy.